LLNL/radiuss-shared-ci/docs/sphinx/dev_guide/index.rst

 We provide guidance for both in this section, using an HowTo format where we describe the set of actions to perform for several practical use-cases.

-This section of the documentation also illustrates some of those technical details.
+This section of the documentation also explains some technical choice.

 .. toctree::
    :maxdepth: 2

    how_to
-   ci_setup_explained
+   radiuss_ci_explained